 I admit it.
 I'm a sucker for pretty mugs.
 Joe would tell you I have too many mugs.
 I would tell you there's no such thing as too many :) But, I don't want to spend a fortune on mugs either, so I love customizing mugs to give as gifts (to myself and others, lol) because they are relatively inexpensive and always very loved and appreciated.

 Washable DIY Sharpie Mugs Tutorial

-If you would like FREE printable instructions for this project, just click the image below!:)
+If you would like FREE printable instructions for this project, just fill out the form below.

 - This is CRUCIAL!!!!
 If you don't use the right paint pens/markers, your design will wash right off :(

-- A working oven :)
+- An oven